 Because this bill did not pass the people of Colorado will continue to be awakened and moved about the city with no place to legally rest; the people of Colorado will continue to be ticketed and later thrown in jail for covering up with a blanket to stay warm; the people of Colorado will continue to hear taps on their window from officers telling them they can’t sleep in their own car.
 Laws will continue to be used to attempt to hide, to move “away,” the fact we live in a State and a Country with mass homelessness and poverty.

 But we cannot be hidden and forced “away.”
 We are here and we will continue to exist in public space.
 And just as we must continue to exist, we will continue to join together and fight for our rights to exist…!

 The day after HB 1191 was voted down we got right back to work speaking out, documenting, gathering input, and organizing for our rights.
-After the massive increase in police harassment and sweeps in Denver since March of 2016 our work and resolve has gotten that much stronger to bring the Right to Rest Act to Colorado.
-Together with Representatives Salazar and Melton we are reaped up and ready to bring the Right to Rest Act back to the capitol again in 2017… May this be the year where our basic rights to survive our respected in the law… We will continue to stand strong and press on until our rights our respected.
+After the massive increase in police harassment and sweeps in Denver since March of 2016, our work and resolve have gotten that much stronger to bring the Right to Rest Act to Colorado.
+Together with Representatives Salazar and Melton, we are reaped up and ready to bring the Right to Rest Act back to the capitol again in 2017… May this be the year where our basic rights to survive our respected in the law… We will continue to stand strong and press on until our rights are respected.